Only love and gratitude: Vicky Kaushal, Katrina Kaif get married | Entertainment

 Bollywood star couple Katrina Kaif and Vicky Kaushal on Thursday began a ''new journey together'' as they tied the knot at a luxury hotel in Sawai Madhopur in the presence of family and close friends.

-Hours after the wedding, the couple posted a series of pictures from their special day on Instagram, where they are seen holding hands while taking pheras and exchanging wedding garlands.
+Hours after the wedding, the couple posted a series of pictures from their special day on Instagram.
+In the pictures, they are seen holding hands while taking pheras and exchanging wedding garlands.

 ''Only love and gratitude in our hearts for everything that brought us to this moment.
 Seeking all your love and blessings as we begin this new journey together,'' the duo captioned the pictures on their respective Instagram accounts.
 The wedding was largely a lavish and private affair with heavily guarded wedding venue making it difficult for the media to report much to the fans.
 The only clue from the high-end Six Senses Fort Barwara, a fort converted into a hotel from which the media and curious lookers-on were kept at a safe distance, were three grainy pictures of the couple and a short video.

-As journalists tasked with covering the celeb wedding and fans alike scoured social media platforms, the pictures leaked online showed the bride in a red lehnga and a groom in an ivory sherwani wearing garlands.
-The other pictures that leaked from the wedding showed guests hanging out in the balcony of the heritage property.
+As journalists tasked with covering the celeb wedding and fans alike scoured social media platforms, the pictures leaked online showed the bride in a red lehnga and a groom in an ivory sherwani, both designed by celebrity favourite fashion designer Sabyasachi.
+The other pictures that leaked from the wedding showed guests hanging out in the balcony of the heritage property, about 120kms from Jaipur.

 Kaif, 38, and Kaushal, 33, have been dating for more than a year.